sanabasangare/cloud-server-configuration/README.md

 Installation:
 - Download and extract your private key file (if any).
 - Move the file into your development environment directory and start the server.

-1-Log into the virtual machine as root
+1- Log into the virtual machine as root
 ```sh
 $ ssh -i ~/.ssh/key.rsa root@ip
 ```

-2-Create a user with sudo permissions
+2- Create a user with sudo permissions
 ```sh
 $ adduser grader
 ```